-Kevin currently represents people allegedly harmed by defective Takata airbags and GM’s misconduct regarding its defective vehicles in In re General Motors LLC Ignition Switch Litigation.
+Kevin currently represents people allegedly harmed by defective Takata airbags, Volkswagen's diesel emissions fraud, and GM’s misconduct regarding its defective vehicles in In re General Motors LLC Ignition Switch Litigation.
 He has litigated numerous vehicle defect cases, including against "the Big Three" automotive manufacturers in cases involving defective brakes, door locks, door latches, seat belts and roll overs.
 He served as trial co-counsel in Guzman v.
 Ford (2001), the first case brought to trial regarding a defective outside door latch handle, as well as in the vehicle rollover case Hayward v.
 Ford (2005).
 He was also a member of the plaintiffs’ litigation team in the defective seat belt case, Malone v.
 General Motors Corporation (1998) prior to joining Motley Rice.

 He served as lead plaintiffs’ counsel in In re Charleston Firefighter Litigation, a wrongful death and negligence case against Sofa Super Store, contractors and multiple furniture manufacturers on behalf of the families of the nine firefighters lost in the June 2007 warehouse fire in Charleston, S.C.

-Kevin is actively involved with malpractice, defective medical devices and drug litigation.
-His experience also includes the health insurance fraud and post-claims underwriting case Clark v.
+Kevin's experience also includes the health insurance fraud and post-claims underwriting case Clark v.
 Security Life Insurance Company, the largest civil RICO case in Georgia history, and Wiggins v.
 Parsons Nursery, one of the largest environmental and health contamination cases in South Carolina.
 Kevin also served as a County Commissioner on the Early County Georgia Board of Commissioners and still holds the honor of having been the youngest elected commissioner in county history.

 Kevin frequently appears in local and national broadcast and print media discussing legal matters of workplace safety, fire prevention and other products liability, as well as specific casework and efforts for changes and improvements in various industries.
-Recognized as a BV® rated attorney Martindale-Hubbell®, Kevin co-authored “Dangerous Doors and Loose Latches,” published in Trial Magazine (2004) for the American Association for Justice, and authored “The Right to Jury Trial in ERISA Civil Enforcement Actions” published in The American Journal of Trial Advocacy (1989).
+Recognized as an AV® rated attorney Martindale-Hubbell®, Kevin co-authored “Dangerous Doors and Loose Latches,” published in Trial Magazine (2004) for the American Association for Justice, and authored “The Right to Jury Trial in ERISA Civil Enforcement Actions” published in The American Journal of Trial Advocacy (1989).

 * Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.